stashpad/realm-bug-cli/README.md

 **Run CLI tool**

-1. If the Node collection is not empty, clear it button running the CLI tool and choosing "Reset".
+1. If the Node collection is not empty, clear it by running the CLI tool and choosing "Reset".
 The tool will exit after reset.
 2. If you have previously run the CLI tool, there will be a local directory called `mongodb-realm` in the repo's root directory.
 Delete it.